 - Transverse rectus abdominus muscle (TRAM) flap, which uses muscle from from your abdomen

 Contralateral symmetry surgery is performed on the unaffected breast, when needed, to assure a uniform size and shape.

 Surgical Collaboration Improves Outcomes

-“As plastic surgeons, we help with the planning stages and get involved early, which provides the same level of safety in terms of the ability to resect the tumor and at the same time get an aesthetically pleasing outcome,” said Dr. Chao.
-“Even with lumpectomies, we work with the surgeon to help with markings so that the incisions fall into the natural reconstructive planes.
-All the necessary tissue is removed, but we are still able to preserve a good portion of the breast, and usually able to preserve nipple sensation and prevent the nipple from being crooked.”
+In all cases, plastic surgeons are closely involved in surgery planning—to ensure a high level of safety in terms of the ability to resect the tumor and get an aesthetically pleasing outcome.
+Even for lumpectomies, plastic surgeons work with the oncology surgeon to help with markings so that the incisions fall into the natural reconstructive planes.
+All the necessary tissue is removed, but by preserving a good portion of the breast, it is often possible to preserve nipple sensation and prevent the nipple from being crooked.